RVel37/validation-dataset/README.md

 Using BamSurgeon's `addsnv.py` script to splice in SNVs.

-Command for bamsurgeon:
+Basic command:
 ```bash
 python3 /bamsurgeon/bin/addsnv.py  -v input.bed -f input.bam --aligner mem --picardjar /picard.jar -p 8 -o output.bam -r ref.fasta
 ```

-#### WORK IN PROGRESS:
-Currently, our aim is to implement and test a workflow for running `addsnv.py` across four families of trios (one male proband and one female proband, for both WGS and WES data).
+BamSurgeon works most optimally on small data such as targeted NGS samples.
+When testing it interactively on our larger WGS samples, we found it was impractical due to the time taken.
+This led us to implement a scalable WDL workflow for running `addsnv.py` across our four families of trios (one male proband and one female proband, for both WGS and WES data).
-- The bash script implementation `process_bams.sh` was a first attempt that loops through samples, but may be too slow for large datasets.
-- A WDL workflow (`/WDL`) is being tested as a more scalable implementation (in development).

 ---

-Project being undertaken as a component of my STP training.
+This project was undertaken as a component of the NHS Scientist Training Program.